chrishayuk/chuk-mlx/README.md

 TODO
 --------
 3 - fix checkpoint start and stopping
-1 - Attempt Fine tuning of something like calvinscale 4 - validation datasets etc
+    - maybe a if there is no final model, start from checkpoint, unless overriden with flag to be clean 1 - Attempt Fine tuning of something like calvinscale 4 - validation datasets etc
 6 - Revisit batching (bos,eos,pad), batch sizes and bucketing